UrsineRaven/NodeJS-Reverse-Proxy/README.md

 # NodeJS-Reverse-Proxy

 A reverse proxy written in NodeJS.
-Currently only supports proxying based on sub-domains, but supports multiple levels of sub-domains.
+Currently only supports proxying based on subdomains, but supports multiple levels of subdomains.
 I plan to eventually make an add-on for Hass.io based on this.

 ## Installation